 A subject of crime and abuse

-These same group of migrants also experience brutality and hostility outside of working environment.
+These same group of migrants also experience brutality and hostility outside of the working environment.

-Walking back from work risks them getting robbed by the locals.
-Irresponsible police sometimes also take advantage of them, bullying them into giving up money especially those who do not own legal documents.
+Walking back from work risks them getting robbed by locals.
+Irresponsible police also take advantage of them, bullying them into giving up money especially those who do not own legal documents.

 As if this isn’t alarming enough, women’s rights activist group Tenaganita reported 556 cases of abuse involving migrant workers in 2018 alone.

 Furthermore, Malaysia’s reputation is tainted when it comes to domestic worker abuse.

 One of the worst cases date back to 2004 when Indonesian maid Nirmala Bonat was abused and tortured by her employers.
 During the eight months of working for the family, Nirmala suffered pain, humiliation, and physical and mental anguish.